 Promoting inclusive citizenship through audio-visual resources

-The Inclusive Citizenship and Human Rights (ICHR) project focuses on the conditions and human rights of religious minorities in conflict-ridden societies.
-We offer research-based resources and tools tailored for educators, students, and civil society in selected ODA-countries.
+The Inclusive Citizenship and Human Rights (ICHR) project aims to enhance conditions for equal human rights protection and co-existence across religious and other divides in conflict-ridden societies.
+We offer research-based resources and tools tailored in particular for educators and civil society practitioners in ODA-countries.

 Our Work